-For manipulation of objects it is crucial to know the manipulator's and the objects' locations.
+Hand-eye coordination is crucial for capable manipulation of objects.
+It requires to know the manipulator's and the objects' locations.
 These locations have to be inferred from sensory data.
 In this project we work with range sensors, which are wide spread in robotics and provide dense depth images.

-The objective is to continuously infer the 6-DoF poses of all objects involved, given the incoming depth images.
+The objective is to continuously infer the 6-DoF poses of all objects involved at the frame rate of the incoming depth images.
 This includes objects the robot is interacting with, as well as the links of its own manipulators.
 This problem poses a number of challenges that are difficult to address with standard Bayesian filtering methods: